 Water filtration systems can be installed in Wenham for the removal of any of the contaminants listed above and more.
 A water softener is typically installed to remove dissolved iron or manganese in the water through a technology called Ion Exchange.
 Sediment filtration will remove particulate iron or manganese in the water.
 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water.
 Sodium is effectively removed through reverse osmosis technology.
 Other technologies and systems may be required to remove other contaminants.
 These systems are typically installed in the basement.

 Removing radon from water requires a system in which the water is highly agitated releasing the radon gas from the water, then safely vented outside the home to ambient air.

 Again, any water filtration or water softener system designed should start with a water test before an informed recommendation can be made.
 A well maintained system will provide you with on-going excellent water quality for your Wenham home.

 H2o Care, Inc. is an established, full service water testing and filtration systems installation and service organization, formed in 1989.
-Based in Middleton, MA on route 114, the company website is at http://www.h2ocare.com.
-The company has been published in Water Technology Magazine for contaminants common to this region.
-See the publications tab on the company website.
+(Based in Middleton, MA off route 114 with an additional office in Stow, MA). see our published articles in Water Technology Magazines at http://www.h2ocare.com/pub.
+Contact us at [email protected] or 800-539-1100.